kazimuth/python-mode-processing/README.md

 This is very much a work-in-progress.
 Don't expect it to work very well right now.

+To download: [Click here!](https://dl.dropboxusercontent.com/u/67110838/PythonMode.zip) (Or clone the repository)

 To install: unzip PythonMode.zip into "{your sketch folder}/modes/PythonMode" and restart Processing.

 Check build.xml for building instructions.